-To hit your sales goals, your proposal better impress clients with every word instead of stopping your ambitious sale dead in its tracks.
+To hit your sales goals, your proposal better impress corporate event planners with every word instead of stopping your ambitious sale dead in its tracks.

-So, ditch the one-size-fits-all proposal template that is shared among your sales team.
-Planners want to work with a person, not a robot.
-So, customize, customize, customize – in both style and substance.
+Ditch the one-size-fits-all proposal template shared among your sales team.
+Event planners want to work with a person, not a robot.
+So, customize, customize, customize — in both style and substance.

-Just like everyone else, meeting planners are asking ‘what’s in it for me?’
-Planners don’t care how wonderful, beautiful, amazing, first-class your hotel is.
+Just like everyone else, meeting planners are asking, “What’s in it for me?”
+Meeting and event planners don’t care how wonderful, beautiful, amazing and first-class your hotel is.

-When they receive your proposal, they just want to know you plan on meeting their and their attendees’ needs.
+When they receive your proposal, they just want to know you plan on meeting their attendees’ needs.
 Gather as much intelligence on the group as you can.
-Call the planner to get more insight and really LISTEN to what they’re telling you and gather all the intel you’ll need to structure an irresistible and relevant proposal.
+Call the meeting planner to get more insight and truly listen to what they tell you.
+Gather all the intel you’ll need to structure an irresistible and relevant proposal.

-To capture and hold a reader’s attention, ‘write like you speak.’
-So, loosen up a little, and let your personality come through in every group sales proposal.
-Make it sound like a letter to a friend, not a formal business letter.
+To capture and hold a reader’s attention, write like you speak.
+Loosen up a little, and let your personality come through in every group sales proposal.
+Make it sound like a letter to a friend rather than a formal business letter.

-One way to do that is to use an active voice, instead of a passive voice.
+One way to do so is to use an active voice instead of a passive voice.
 Ditch fancy acronyms and hotel jargon.
-In reality, you’re selling yourself and your team to the planner, not just the rates, dates and space.
-So, establish right away that you’re a quality and trusted partner in planning by being authentic and personable.
+In reality, you’re selling yourself and your team to the corporate event planner, not just the rates, dates and space.
+So, establish right away that you’re a trusted partner in event planning by being authentic and personable.

-A common sales proposal mistake: Leading with a long list of all of your hotel’s amenities and features…whether the planner needs it or not.
+A common sales proposal mistake is leading with a long list of your hotel’s amenities and features — whether the corporate event planner needs them or not.

-Instead, focus on objectives – of both the meeting itself and the planner’s.
-What are your hotel’s features that will be a part of the solution?
-In what ways can your hotel deliver benefits that directly address their goals?
+Instead, focus on objectives — both for the meeting itself and the event planner’s.
+Which of your hotel’s features will be part of the solution?
+In what ways can your hotel deliver benefits that directly address the event planner’s goals?
 Lining up your dates, rates and space is the easy part.
-Create a hard-to-pass-up value in your hotel by concentrating on the solutions that explicitly meet their event aspirations.
+Create value that’s hard to pass up by concentrating on hotel solutions that explicitly meet their event aspirations.

 In every sales proposal, watch your words and how you talk about money.
-There’s a vast difference between investment and cost, yet hotel sales teams tend to focus too much on words such as rate, fee, expenses, and price.
-Those words trigger images of money being drained from a planner’s budget.
+There’s a vast difference between investment and cost, yet hotel sales teams tend to focus too much on words such as rate, fee, expenses and price.
+Those words trigger images of money being drained from an event planner’s budget.

 In comparison, an investment means you’re gaining something substantial in return.
-Companies and organizations hold meetings because they expect to get something back, so it’s vital to truly understand the meeting and the meeting planner’s objectives.
+Companies and organizations hold meetings because they expect to get something back, so it’s vital to truly understand the meeting planner’s objectives.
 You’ll use these same objectives to structure your solutions.

-And, when it comes time to discuss prices, change the language.
-Demonstrate how their investment of money and time will pay off large dividends by partnering with you and your team.
+When it comes time to discuss prices, change the language.
+Demonstrate how their investment of time and money will pay off large dividends by partnering with you and your team.
 Building this foundation for a mutually beneficial relationship will result in long-term gain and even repeat business.

-This is where you can add the WOW factor to help boost your proposal to the top of the pile.
+Include the WOW factor to boost your proposal to the top of the pile.